sylhare/sylhare.github.io/_posts/2020-09-09-easy-presentation-reveal.js-with-jekyll.md

 bundle install
 ```

-> You can go into settings to make your master branch generate a Github Page automatically at *username*.github.io/*repository_name*
+> You can go into settings to make your master branch generate a GitHub Page automatically at *username*.github.io/*repository_name*

 ## Create your presentation